transmissions11/solmate/README.md

 ├─ SafeTransferLib — "Safe ERC20/ETH transfer lib that handles missing return values"
 ```

+## ⚠️ Soft Deprecation Notice

+Solmate is no longer actively maintained.
+[Solady](https://github.com/Vectorized/solady) has effectively succeeded the project.

 ## Safety

 This is **experimental software** and is provided on an "as is" and "as available" basis.